 In the end, I chose the logo you see at the top of this page.
 It best represents the name, SeaJay, that was suggested by a friend when I was first starting out on my own.
 SeaJay combines both my initials (CJ) with my interest in the marine environment.
 The logo also has the face of a jay, a terrestrial bird representing the land-side work I do, which has become even more incredibly satisfying since my move to California in 2011 because of its amazingly diverse ecosystems from the deserts to the mountains and back to the sea.
-(Although there is a more obscure and interesting fact about the bird in the logo, which is that the Florida scrub jay [Aphelocoma coerulescens] is the only jay endemic to the State of Florida, where I grew up.)
+(Although another fun connection with the bird in the logo is that it could represent the Florida scrub jay [Aphelocoma coerulescens], which is the only jay endemic to the State of Florida where I grew up.)

 My work is not only a job; it is interwoven into who I am as a person.
 That the natural environment is a place of constant wonder and new revelations is what initially captivated me in my desire to be a biologist when I was 12.
 In this way, the logo that I chose out of these other four, equally wonderful designs, is a reflection as much of myself as it is of the work that I do here at SeaJay Environmental.

 And if you should happen to meet one of these students in the future as they pursue their chosen careers, feel free to contact me as a reference on their qualifications.
 It was a lot of fun and they were a joy to work with on this project.